rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 * `n1, n3, n7` are inactive container nodes
 * `n2, n4, n5, n6, n8, n9` are type-2 sectioning nodes

-Consequently, inactive container nodes (aka. parent containers) can be used to manually alter the default scopes of the involved sections and therefore allow to define any tree of sections.
+Consequently, explicit inactive container nodes (aka. parent containers) can be used to manually alter the default scopes of the involved sections and therefore allow to define any tree of sections.

 As a result, the tree of sections now contains three rtl-paths:
 `(s0,s2,s4,s5)`, `(s0,s2,s6)` and `(s0,s8,s9)` (there are only
 three leaf sections: `s5`, `s6` and `s9`).

-Note that, `n0` could also be an inactive container node, instead of a type-1 sectioning node.
-In such a case `s0` would then represent the section that was used to associate `n0`.
-Consequently, all rtl-paths would then have a common prefix of sections (i.e. absolute vs. relative paths/sequences).

 <!-- ======================================================================= -->
 ## derived statements